TowsifAhamed/Web-build-ai/README.md

 The MCP server also exposes a `search_docs` tool that retrieves snippets from files in `site-dir/docs/`.
 Provide a query string and the tool will return any matching text, enabling a simple retrieval-augmented workflow.

+## License

+This project is distributed under the Business Source License 1.1.
+See the [LICENSE](LICENSE) file for the license text and usage terms.